w3f/polkadot-spec/docs/id-weights.md

 :::
 ### -sec-num- Parameters {#id-parameters}

-The inputs parameters highly vary depending on the Runtime function and must therefore be carefully selected.
-The benchmarks should use input parameters which will most likely be used in regular cases, as intended by the authors, but must also consider worst case scenarios and inputs which might decelerate or heavily impact performance of the function.
+The input parameters highly vary depending on the Runtime function and must therefore be carefully selected.
+The benchmarks should use input parameters which will most likely be used in regular cases, as intended by the authors, but must also consider worst-case scenarios and inputs that might decelerate or heavily impact the performance of the function.
 The input parameters should be randomized in order to cause various effects in behaviors on certain values, such as memory relocations and other outcomes that can impact performance.

 It’s not possible to benchmark every single value.
-However, one should select a range of inputs to benchmark, spanning from the minimum value to the maximum value which will most likely exceed the expected usage of that function.
+However, one should select a range of inputs to benchmark, spanning from the minimum value to the maximum value, which will most likely exceed the expected usage of that function.
 This is described in more detail in [Section -sec-num-ref-](id-weights#sect-primitive-types-considerations).
 The benchmarks should run individual executions/iterations within that range, where the chosen parameters should give insight on the execution time.
 Selecting imprecise parameters or too extreme ranges might indicate an inaccurate result of the function as it will be used in production.
 Therefore, when a range of input parameters gets benchmarked, the result of each individual parameter should be recorded and optionally visualized, then the necessary adjustment can be made.
-Generally, the worst case scenario should be assigned as the weight value for the corresponding runtime function.
+Generally, the worst-case scenario should be assigned as the weight value for the corresponding runtime function.

-Additionally, given the distinction theoretical and practical usage, the author reserves the right to make adjustments to the input parameters and assigned weights according to the observed behavior of the actual, real-world network.
+Additionally, given the distinction between theoretical and practical usage, the author reserves the right to make adjustments to the input parameters and assign weights according to the observed behavior of the actual, real-world network.

 #### -sec-num- Weight Refunds {#id-weight-refunds}

-When assigning the final weight, the worst case scenario of each runtime function should be used.
+When assigning the final weight, the worst-case scenario of each runtime function should be used.
 The runtime can then additional "refund" the amount of weights which were overestimated once the runtime function is actually executed.

 The Polkadot runtime only returns weights if the difference between the assigned weight and the actual weight calculated during execution is greater than 20%.